Carlisle School: Recognition

 Carlisle School has been named the "Best Private School" in Southwest Virginia in 2012, 2013, 2014, 2015 and 2016 by the readers of "Virginia Living" magazine.
+According to Niche's 2025 Best Virginia Private School Rankings, Carlisle is ranked as the 27th best private K–12 school in Virginia.

 Accreditation

 Carlisle School is accredited by the Southern Association of Independent Schools, the Virginia Association of Independent Schools, the Southern Association of Colleges and Schools, and is recognized by the Virginia Board of Education as an accredited school through the Virginia Council for Private Education.